-Some like it hot.
-But some, myself included, prefer it geothermal.
+Some like it hot, but some, myself included, prefer it geothermal and I’m guessing you do too since you’ve come here for Blue Lagoon tips.
 Is there anything better than a massive body of 102°F water, magic face mud, beer, and the color blue?
 NOPE!
 Those are all fantastic things!
-I don’t even care that visiting the Blue Lagoon is the most “touristy” thing to do in Iceland – because it’s still the dopest.
+I don’t even care that visiting the Blue Lagoon is the most “touristy” of all things to do in Iceland – because it’s still the dopest.
 Yes, I said dopest.

 If you’re planning a trip to Iceland, you’ve surely seen the Blue Lagoon a gazillion times.
 Half the population thinks it’s the greatest thing this side of boiling while the other half (coughhaters) find it too mainstream for their boujee tastes.
 I’m of the first group—a proud Blue Lagoon cheerleader who, despite how “touristy” it’s known for being, still had the best time.
 I mean really, any chance you get to act out Mrs. Doubtfire is bound to be THE FUNNEST.

 And yes, among my Blue Lagoon tips I will answer all your nudity-related questions so read on!
 (Man, if I had a dollar every time I uttered that sentence.)

 WHAT EVEN IS THE BLUE LAGOON?

 Iceland is a country bursting with volcanic activity (both literally and figuratively).
 Because of this, all that hot schtuff hanging out under the Earth’s surface is brought closer and closer to the top where we can actually make use of it.
 Drill, baby, drill!